ndbiller/as-fa54-quiz/README.md

 - It sometimes overlaps with maintainability, because of the clean separation boundaries and more granular pieces of code.
 - You have a better chance of making any of those parts more reusable.
 - It has also the ability to replace or add new pieces of code that do similar things into the right places in the architecture.

+# Frontend Design

+**TODO:** Describe the design process from first view drafts to finished product and the many pitfalls along the way.
+Maybe elaborate, how little help our teacher was.

+# Backend Development

+**TODO:** Write about our apps main model object relations and their development process.
+Also a good spot to add our apps updated class diagram once work on it is finally done.

+# Database Integration

+**TODO:** Write about the way we implement and how we query for the data in the embeded database we use. alternatives?

+# Test Couverage

+**TODO:** Write about our projects test coverage, the framework used and give a short overview about CI/TDD and show some principles / best practices of test-driven-development and continuous integration here.

+# Final Touches

+**TODO:** Finish the documentation, link some sources and references, add some screenshots, make a presentation, take a vacation... in short, get this shit done.
+And then move on to something that's more fun.
+And praise the sun!

 ---